matti/gofan/README.md

 # go fan

-fan out publish to multiple subscriber chans
+fan out chan publish to multiple subscriber chans

 - skips publish if subcriber is full
 - lets subscriber to control the channel length